alexconst/alexconst.github.io/_drafts/ansible.md

 - `become`: if set to `yes` the remote user will switch to root before executing the tasks.
 - `become_method`: defines the switch user method, typically it's `sudo`.
 - `tasks`: a list of tasks.
-- `task`: each tasks makes use of a module to perform an operation and eventually `notify` a handler.
+- *task*: each tasks makes use of a module to perform an operation and eventually `notify` a handler.
 - `handlers`: a list of handlers.
-With each handler being executed at most once, at the end of the playbook.
+With each handler being executed at most once, at the end of a play.

-Commonly used modules:
+Some commonly used modules:
 - `apt` and `yum`: package management.
 - `template`: evaluate the input Jinja2 template file and copy its result to the remote node.
 - `copy`: copy a file to the remote node.